 Urban land uses and users.
 The Corning Subbasin has very limited municipal groundwater use, and extensive urban growth is not predicted.
 In fact, municipal pumping has decreased in recent years due to increased conservation measures which are expected to continue into the future.
-An analysis was conducted of the minimum thresholds in the area where City of Corning public supply wells are located, by verifying the depth of the public supply wells relative to the groundwater elevation contours for the minimum thresholds as depicted in Figure 6-3 and Figure 6-4.
-The analysis found that the minimum thresholds are well above the elevations of the bottom of the city's public supply wells for all wells, meaning that the city's public supply of groundwater should not be affected by the subbasin's minimum thresholds.
+An analysis was conducted of the minimum thresholds in the area where City of Corning public supply wells are located, by comparing the depth of the public supply wells relative to the minimum thresholds .
+The analysis found that the minimum thresholds are well above the elevations of the bottom of the City's public supply wells for all wells, meaning that the City's public supply of groundwater should not be affected by the subbasin's minimum thresholds.
 In addition, tribal federally reserved water rights will be protected.
 Therefore, it is not anticipated that the groundwater elevation minimum threshold will impact urban areas.

 Domestic land uses and users (including DACs).
 The groundwater elevation minimum thresholds may affect shallow domestic wells, specifically in drought years when more pumping from agricultural wells is anticipated.
 Shallow domestic wells may become dry, requiring owners to drill deeper wells.
-A well impact mitigation program may be developed to help shallow domestic well owners.
+A well impact mitigation program will be developed to help shallow domestic well owners.